-- Be licensed by HHSC. - Providers must be accredited by The Joint Commission (TJC).
+- Be licensed by HHSC. - Providers must be accredited by a CMS-approved accrediting organization for psychiatric hospitals.

 To be eligible to participate in the Comprehensive Care Program (CCP) to render services to Texas Health Steps clients, privately- and publicly-operated psychiatric facilities (henceforth, referred to as 'psychiatric facilities') must: